 In February 1999, a new facility was purchased on San Jose Boulevard.
 Members of Northeast Florida Builder’s Association, other areas business owners and volunteers donated over $60,000 in renovation work to the center.
 The new center opened on October 1, 1999 and was formally dedicated on February 5, 2000.

-In 2002, First Coast Women’s Services also established a memorial where women could purchase plaques to memorialize children lost to abortion, miscarriage or stillbirth.
+In 2002, First Coast Women’s Services also established a Memorial for the Unborn, where women could purchase plaques to memorialize children lost to abortion, miscarriage or stillbirth.
 In cooperation with First Baptist Church of Jacksonville and major corporate sponsors, First Coast Women’s Services dedicated Florida’s First Coast Memorial for the Unborn on September 7, 2002, the first memorial of its kind in Florida.

 First Coast Women’s Services also adopted an international ministry in 2002 as staff traveled to Ekaterinburg, Russia at the request of East-West Ministries and an existing crisis pregnancy center in Russia.
 FCWS staff shared training material and led seminars in Russia in subsequent years.
 A center in Samara was adopted and supported financially by a tithe from the Baby Bottle Fundraiser and in prayer by First Coast for several years.